-Syntax of COUNTA Excel function is;
+The syntax of COUNTA Excel function is;

 =COUNTA (value1, [value2], ...)

 It supports up to 255 value arguments.
-A value argument could be a hard coded value, cell reference or a range.
+A value argument could be a hardcoded value, cell reference or a range.

-But if you have data in various ranges, and you want to count values from multiple ranges in one go, then you will enter each range as value argument in COUNTA Excel function, such as;
+But if you have data in various ranges, and you want to count values from multiple ranges in one go, then you will enter each range as a value argument in COUNTA Excel function, such as;

-COUNTA function may count those cells that are visually empty, but actually they are not as these cells may contain empty text (“”) or space and COUNTA function consider such entries as value.
+COUNTA function may count those cells that are visually empty, but actually, they are not as these cells may contain empty text (“”) or space and COUNTA function consider such entries as value.
 So it only ignores those cells that are actually empty.

 Suppose you have various types of values in a range of cells A2:A10 and you want to count cells containing values, excluding only those cells that you are actually empty, not visually empty.